hmcts/prl-dgs-api/README.md

 az login
 ```

-This should open a browser window for you to login, use your HMCTS account
+This should open a browser window for you to log in, use your HMCTS account

 After logging in run the following command: